 The most commonly used method of DNA sequencing is the dideoxy method or chain termination method.
 The amplified products of COI gene were got sequenced at M/s.
 Eurofin Pvt Ltd, Bangalore.
-The COI gene sequence data was retrieved in the form of Chromatograms.
+The COI gene sequence data was retrieved in the form of chromatograms.
 Several individuals from each species were sequenced and chromatograms were subjected to VSQual [38] to evaluate the reliability of the data, and good quality fragments were used to construct a consensus sequence for each sample.
 Chromatograms were edited to discard ambiguous bases, and edited sequences were aligned by using the Basic Local Alignment Search Tool (BLAST), with the sequences of same or related genera retrieved from the nucleotide database (PUBMED) of National Centre for Biotechnology Information (NCBI).
 The sequence data's was submitted to NCBI and accession numbers were obtained.
 Consensus sequences of COI partial gene were multiple aligned using Clustal W (ver.
-1.83) [58].
+1.83) Thompson JD et al. [39].
 Neighbor joining phylogenetic tree was drawn by using 'Meg Align' program of 'Lasergene' software package (DNASTAR Inc., USA).

-Phylogenetic Analysis
+Phylogenetic analysis

-The Blast search analysis (http://www.ncbi.nlm.nih.gov) was done to compare all the sequences of COI gene sequences available in the Gene bank data base.
-Phylogenetic tree was constructed using character based Maximum-Likelihood method based on the Tamura-Nei model [39].
-MEGA-5 bioinformatics tool was used to construct phylogenetic tree and the genetic relatedness between the isolates was analyzed [57].
+The Blast search analysis was done to compare all the sequences of COI gene sequences available in the Gene bank data base.
+Phylogenetic tree was constructed using character based maximum-likelihood method based on the Tamura and Nei model [40].
+MEGA-5 bioinformatics tool was used to construct phylogenetic tree and the genetic relatedness between the isolates was analyzed [41].
 The bootstrap analysis using 1000 iterations was done to test the accuracy of phylogeny.
 Constructed phylogenetic tree was visualized using tree viewer program.